 Arts&Heritage is currently developing a national forum to support curators working outside of formal gallery spaces.
 This will comprise of sharing sessions, meet-ups and group visits aimed at supporting arts professionals, curators and producers who are often working in a different way to the rest of the organisation they are based in.
 More news will follow later in 2019.

-Artists & Clients
+Artists & Partners

 Arts&Heritage works with a range of specialists, organisations, artists, performers and architects to deliver a broad national programme.